w3c/w3c-website-redesign-documentation/_posts/2020-07-10-weeknotes-10-july.md

 ## Final thoughts

-What was good: seeing results from the treejack testing coming in.
+What was good: seeing results from the Treejack testing coming in.
 The results are fascinating.

 What we found challenging: I never thought my risk register would include a pandemic, but it does.
 We are a small team of experts; if someone takes unplanned leave we can't readily bring in someone else to replace them.
 In normal times, unplanned leave would normally be for a few days.
 These days, it could be a minimum of two weeks.
 So it's been added to our risk register.
 We talked about it with Coralie and agreed that if someone needs to take leave we will deal with it on a case-by-case basis, to review the project impact and decide the best way to proceed.